Who is China Spree Travel?

 Do we have a chance to hold panda cub in Chengdu?

-Usually you can hug the baby panda for a photo opportunity at Chengdu's Giant Panda Breeding Center for an additional fee (RMB1000, about USD$150), charged by the Panda Breeding Center.
+Usually you can hug the baby panda for a photo opportunity at Chengdu's Giant Panda Breeding Center for an additional fee (RMB2000, about USD$350 per person), charged by the Chengdu Giant Panda Breeding Research Foundation.
 But it may vary depending on the physical condition of the panda and the schedule of the panda facility.
 If it is the main purpose of your trip, please let us know when you book this tour so we can contact the Panda facility on your behalf in advance.
 We cannot guarantee such requests will be approved.

 What are the best buys for a souvenir of our China trip?